What to think about when considering funeral arrangements

 Stopping unwanted post

-You can register with a company to stop unwanted post addressed to your loved one being delivered by contacting the
+You can register to stop unwanted post addressed to your loved one being delivered by contacting the

 The local Probate office details are under useful addresses in the booklet.
 You may wish to instruct a solicitor to undertake this on your behalf.
 For help and guidance regarding probate and letters of administration please ask us for a department for work and pensions booklet or you can click here.